 The Big Graph can be updated through the year 2030.

-The expansion of the U.S. prison system in the past 40 years is truly historic in scale.
+The expansion of the U.S. prison system in the past 50 years is truly historic in scale.
 For more than a century, the U.S. imprisoned between 100 and 200 people for every 100,000 citizens.
 That began to change around the time that Eastern State Penitentiary closed in 1970.
 New laws and longer prison sentences began to dramatically increase the prison population.
-Today the U.S. imprisons nearly 700 people for every 100,000 citizens.
-This is the highest rate of incarceration in the world.
+Today the U.S. imprisons between 500 and 600 people for every 100,000 citizens.
+This is one of the highest rates of incarceration in the world.
 Crime rates have gone up and down throughout these years.
 They are largely independent of the rate of incarceration.

 Prisons Today: Questions in the Age of Mass Incarceration is a companion exhibit to The Big Graph.
 Learn more.